 Leveraging an IT managed services provider means that you are establishing a partnership between two businesses.
-As we have seen over the last year, technology is constantly changing, and must be constantly updated in order to best help your business.
+Technology is constantly changing, and must be constantly updated in order to best help your business.
 As such, your MSP should collect data constantly on both your business technology, as well as how they are serving you.
 This allows both parties to stay on track, so you can stay up-to-date, meet your business goals with the help of technology, and ensure you are getting the best service possible.
 But what kind of reports should you expect?
 Read below to understand what is involved in IT service management reporting.

 Business Reviews